 In the era of data science, managers need to have a good understanding of the foundations of uncertainty modelling and business analytics.
 In this course, you will first learn about the underlying concepts of uncertainty management.
 Subsequently, you will study both the opportunities and the limitations of data analysis in business.
 Finally, you will tackle some challenging business problems using regression analysis, perhaps the most important tool of modern data science.

 In this course, you learn how firms interact with capital markets and why that is relevant.
 At the core of our considerations are three financial policies:

 You learn how financing instruments can be used to bridge disagreements, make deals more valuable, set the right incentives, and even serve as a truth serum.
 You discover the power of these tools in financing decisions throughout the lifecycle of a firm, including seed financing, venture capital, mergers and acquisitions, and initial public offerings.
 Finally, we extend this logic to financial risk management and learn how different financial instruments can be used to mitigate risk.

 As one of our carefully selected students, you benefit from:

 Please note that courses and dates can be subjects to change.

 You will receive a grade for each course in our program.
 The professor will measure your performance through individual online exams, group homework and case studies, individual written assignments, presentations, and class participation.
-To culminate what you learned throughout the program, you will work on an individual DAS Thesis.
-Upon successful completion of this step, you will receive a DAS in Finance from the University of Bern.
+To receive a DAS in Finance from the University of Bern, you will successfully complete an individual DAS paper focusing on one of the courses you visited in the program.

 Classes are made up of executives and managers whose backgrounds include finance, manufacturing, business administration, IT, engineering, law, medicine, and other fields.